verifiedninja/webapp/README.md

 The web application is coded in Golang.
 There is also publicly available code for a Chrome extension.

 The web application was created from this template: https://github.com/josephspurrier/gowebapp

+## Hiatus

+The service is pretty much complete, but there are still a few things that need to be added like a 90 day automatic private photo unverification which is pretty easy.
+The route from the cron job should be protected so it's not public.
+The brute force protection needs to be moved outside the application.
+There are a few more things, but for the most part, it was a fully working service.

 ## Quick Start Testing